 5.1 The recipient of a penalty charge notice has the right to make written representation regarding the notice.
 Full details of this process and timescales are detailed on the notice.
-Any representations to the penalty charge will be considered by the Private Sector Housing Manager.
-The Private Sector Housing Manager will review the penalty charge in line with the mitigating factors.
+Any representations to the penalty charge will be considered by the Head of Private Sector Housing or a delegated Manager/ Officer in accordance with the councils Scheme of Delegation.
+The Head of Private Sector Housing or a delegated Manager/ Officer in accordance with the councils Scheme of Delegation will review the penalty charge in line with the mitigating factors.
 All representations will be considered on their own merit.